akshita1807/OS/README.md

 Each process has a segment of code called the critical section in which the process may be changing common variables , updating a table, writing a file and so on.When a process is executing in it's critical section,no other process is allowed to execute in it's critical section i.e no two process are executing in their critical sections at the same time.

-# What is a long term scheduler & short term schedulers?
+# What are long term scheduler & short term scheduler & medium term scheduler?

-Throughput – number of processes that complete their execution per time unit Turnaround time – amount of time to execute a particular process Waiting time – amount of time a process has been waiting in the ready queue

-What is fragmentation?
+# What is fragmentation?
 Different types of fragmentation?
-Ans : Fragmentation occurs in a dynamic memory allocation system when many of the free blocks are too small to satisfy any request.
+Fragmentation occurs in a dynamic memory allocation system when many of the free blocks are too small to satisfy any request.
-External Fragmentation: External Fragmentation happens when a dynamic memory allocation algorithm allocates some memory and a small piece is left over that cannot be effectively used.
-If too much external fragmentation occurs, the amount of usable memory is drastically reduced.Total memory space exists to satisfy a request, but it is not contiguous Internal Fragmentation: Internal fragmentation is the space wasted inside of allocated memory blocks because of restriction on the allowed sizes of allocated blocks.Allocated memory may be slightly larger than requested memory; this size difference is memory internal to a partition, but not being used Reduce external fragmentation by compaction
+**External Fragmentation** External Fragmentation happens when a dynamic memory allocation algorithm allocates some memory and a small piece is left over that cannot be effectively used.
+Iftoo much external fragmentation occurs, the amount of usable memory is drastically reduced.Total memory space exists to satisfy a request, but it is not contiguous
+**Internal Fragmentation** Internal fragmentation is the space wasted inside of allocated memory blocks because of restriction on the allowed sizes of allocated blocks.Allocated memory may be slightly larger than requested memory; this size difference is memory internal to a partition, but not being used Reduce external fragmentation by compaction

-What is aging in the Operating System?
+# What is aging in the Operating System?
-Answer: Aging is a technique which helps in avoiding starvation in the resource scheduling system.
+Aging is a technique which helps in avoiding starvation in the resource scheduling system.
 Starvation occurs when a process is unable to get the resources it needs to run, even though it is waiting for those resources.
 Aging works by increasing the priority of a process that has been waiting for a long time.
 This means that the process is more likely to be scheduled to run, even if it has a lower priority than other processes.

 # What is Spooling?
-spooling is a process
+Data is transmitted to and held in memory or other volatile storage until the software or computer asks for it to be executed.Spooling is the temporary storage of data for usage and execution by a device, program, or system.

+**Throughput**  number of processes that complete their execution per time unit **Turnaround time** amount of time to execute a particular process **Waiting time**  amount of time a process has been waiting in the ready queue